We get asked the above question a lot, so we thought we’d...

 Aside from the benefits of making your budget as accurate as possible and ensuring you’re still on the right debt solution, it’s now a regulatory requirement that we review your plan with you at least once a year – even if your circumstances haven’t changed.

 We’re now regulated by the Financial Conduct Authority (FCA).
-They believe, as we do, that without reviewing your budget at least once a year it’s very difficult to ensure that your DMP is the best debt solution for you, or that it’s taking all of your needs into account.
+They believe, as we do, that without reviewing your budget at least once a year it’s very difficult to ensure that you can still afford to pay your DMP, it’s the best debt solution for you, or that it’s taking all of your needs into account.

 We’ve always asked clients to review their plan every year, but now under the new FCA rules, if you don’t review your DMP – either at your annual review date or earlier if your circumstances change – we’ll have no option but to close your DMP.
 But don’t worry, we’ll contact you to let you know when your review is due, so watch out for these communications and please don’t ignore them!